vajradog/postit-template/README.md

 # Postit - Reddit clone, kinda.
 ## Overview

 **Postit** was created follwing the Tealeaf Academy Rails Online Bootcamp *:course 2*.
-With **Postit** you can register yourself, share posts with links, create categories and vote on posts.
-You can visit and demo the working site at <http://postit-template.herokuapp.com/>
+With **Postit** you can register, authenticate, share posts with links, create categories and vote on posts and comments.
+Demo the working site at <http://postit-template.herokuapp.com/>

 ####  To use the project as a template
 1. Just fork the project or download from github